Concept to Reality

 Image of masts

 Yards, gafs, and booms are left off, until after some of the standing rigging such as the stays and shrouds have been applied.
-The image below shows masts at different stages of construction.

-Image of Galleon and standing rigging
+Image of galleon with standing rigging

 Concept, content & Design: The Art of Age of Sail